dinhkt/pytorch_android_vulkan/README.md

 Android NDK r21e \
 Java version: 11 Openjdk\
 gradle 6.8.2\
-( I experienced problems when compiling using Java 17 and gradle >=7.0 so I tried these and it works.)
+( I experienced problems when compiling using Java 17 and gradle >=7.0 so I tried these and it worked.)
 Setting the environment variable like below.
 Whereas the ANDROID_HOME is where you download and unpack the android commandline-tools (unzip the file, rename into ```tools```, and move to ```cmdline-tools``` folder).
 My ```~/.bashrc``` file will have this:\
 ```
 ANDROID_HOME="/hdd/ktdinh/AndroidSDK"